Answered By: Monique Ritchie Last Updated: 19 Dec, 2024 Views: 11227

-Most journal publishers offer authors a range of licence options to choose from but the licence mandated by many funders is a Creative Commons Attribution License (CC BY).
+Most journal publishers offer authors a range of licence options to choose from but the licence mandated by many funders is a Creative Commons Attribution License (CC BY).This licence allows authors to take full credit for their work while allowing the greatest possible circulation.

-in particular if the Brunel Open Access supports the widest possible access to publicly-funded research and maximises opportunities to generate research impact and influence, while ensuring that authors and institutions are acknowledged for their work.
+A CC BY Licence supports the widest possible access to publicly-funded research and maximises opportunities to generate research impact and influence, while ensuring that authors and institutions receive full credit for their work.
 They are commonly used by open access publishers as well as by publishers which offer both open access and subscription content.
-A charge is often made by the publisher for publishing open access.

 To check whether your selected journal or publisher will let you meet funder and REF open access requirements, you can use SHERPA-RoMEO, Sherpa-FACT and the Plan S Journal Checker Tool linked below.